FelipoCruz/pinkHawk/Useful Git commands.md

 $ git checkout -b ＜new-branch-name＞
 ```

-Here we can create a new branch from an already existing branch, first we set the name of the new branch, then we add the name of the branch that we want to branch off.
+Here we can create a new branch from an already existing branch, first we set the name of the new branch, then we add the name of the branch that we want to branch off .

 ```bash
 $ git checkout -b <10*name-of-new-branch> <101-development>